puppetlabs/puppet-docs/source/pe/3.7/install_windows.markdown

 mcollective_plugins | plugins used by MCollective
 misc                | resources
-puppet              | Puppet source service             | code to run puppet agent as a service sys                 | Ruby and other tools
+puppet              | Puppet source service             | code to run Puppet agent as a service sys                 | Ruby and other tools

 ### Agent Startup Mode